henry-kimani/nixos-conf/README.md

 ### Installing the dotfiles

-Dotfiles are managered with home-manager and will be installed automatically, when you install my home-manager configuration
+Dotfiles are managed with home-manager and will be installed automatically, when you install my home-manager configuration

 ### :heart: Thanks to